 You can view a video showcasing the system here.

-An IT system upgrade is also in progress with one aim to be to establish Electronic Data Interchange processes with customers and suppliers to minimize paper use.
+An IT system upgrade is also in progress with one aim to be to establish Electronic Data Interchange processes with customers and suppliers to minimise paper use.